 - Developing a rhesus model for developing novel therapies for induction of labor in post-date patients, prediction of patients at greatest risk for preterm delivery, and monitoring of treatments for complications due to preterm or post-term births.
 (Tim Hall, Medical Physics, and Helen Feltovich, University of Utah)

 - Identifying genes and novel gene-environment interactions associated with the development of endometriosis through comparative studies with rhesus monkeys and women.
-(Joe Kemnitz, UW ICTR and collaborators at the Marshfield Clinic and Oxford University)
+(Joe Kemnitz, Jeff Rogers, UW ICTR and collaborators at the Marshfield Clinic and Oxford University)

 - Studying neuroendocrine dysfunction in monkey and human models of polycystic ovary syndrome.
 (David Abbott and J. Levine groups, with John Marshall at the University of Virginia)

 - Developing MHC-defined NHP and CCR5-mutant NHP models for stem cell-based therapies of hematologic disorders and AIDS.
 (Igor Slukvin, Ted Golos, Reynolds, Peiman Hematti, Christian Capitini)